Free Adoption Support Memberships available to Adopt London families

 If you live in or have had a child placed with you from any of our 23 London Boroughs, we can help direct you to some support during the COVID pandemic.

 Grandparents Plus is the leading kinship care charity.
-They provide support called ‘Kinship Response’ to all Special Guardians, not just grandparents.
+They provide emotional and practical support and advice through a service called ‘Kinship Response’.
+The service is for all special guardians, not just grandparents and is available until May 2021.

-If you would like to feel less isolated, improve your wellbeing, share your concerns and experiences with families in the same situation, receive help with financial worries and feel better able to manage your children’s behaviour, please speak with one of their advice team or project workers.
-Call on 0300 033 9851 Monday – Thursday 10am-2pm.
-Or to become a member please complete this Self-referral form.
+If you would like to feel less isolated, improve your wellbeing, share your concerns and experiences with other kinship families in the same situation, and receive help with financial worries, you can get in touch with one of their advice team.

-Watch their animated film – ‘Something to be proud of’ to see how they like to help families.
+Watch their animated film – ‘Something to be proud of’ to see how they help kinship families.

 Family Rights Group